Top tips to get your garden looking fresh and vibrant for Spring

 Many of the Spring team love to garden and we regularly share photos, gardening tips and experiences to help one another out.
 Whether you are a novice or have magic green fingers when it comes to gardening, a few handy hints and tips never goes amiss.

-The mental health benefits of gardening are wide and diverse, and as we now say goodbye to lockdowns, we are all looking forward to socialising without restrictions and welcoming visitors and guests back into our gardens and homes.
+The mental health benefits of gardening are wide and diverse, and as we now say goodbye to dark evenings and gloomy winter, we are all looking forward to heading outside and getting our hands dirty.